 M.A.R.S (Martian Aerial Reconnaissance Simulation) Background Photo

-The goal of this mission is to conduct aerial reconnaissance missions to find the ideal location to build the first Martian base.
+The goal of this mission is to conduct aerial reconnaissance missions to find the ideal location to build the first Martian base: Grades 6-8.

 Duration: 60 Minutes